UIllinoisGraphics/UIllinoisGraphics.github.io/_mps/mp2.md

 For eample, 100 spheres, 1000 spheres, and 10,000 spheres would be reasonable.

 Hand-in will be done on Compass.

+**Include a README.txt file in which you list all pieces of code you did not write.**
+This includes any libraries, source code downloaded, or source code you typed in or adapted from a listing you read.
+Please use something like the following format _1.
+Name-Of-Piece-Of-Code URL-to-Source_

 ### Resources